 Plans with demand charges will have the usual usage and supply charges, but will have demand charges added on top.

-Demand (measured in kilowatts or kW) is a measure of how intensely you use electricity at a point in time, instead of your usage over time.
+Instead of measuring your usage over time, demand (measured in kilowatts or kW) is a measure of how intensely you use electricity at a point in time.
 Therefore, your demand will be high when you have many appliances on at the same time.

-You will need a smart meter to be eligible for plans with demand charges.
+You need a smart meter to be eligible for plans with demand charges.

-Different retailers have different ways of applying demand charges, like being charged:
+Different retailers have different ways of applying demand charges, for example, you may be charged:

 - for your highest demand in a period of time

 - an average of peak demand over a period of time